November Criminals (film): Plot

-Phoebe tells Addison about the information she received, and the two decide to visit Noel in his shady Washington D.C. neighborhood.
-The two meet Noel and his accomplice D Cash, who tells Addison that they will be in touch.
-Addison decides to visit Kevin's parents to see if they have any information about why Kevin was murdered.
-An angered Mr. Broadus assaults Addison, and reveals that Kevin became much more secretive in the last year, as well as having a severe drug problem.
-Addison is later contacted by Noel and D Cash again, and he is told to meet them at a bar.
+Phoebe tells Addison what she heard, so they find Noel in his shady Washington, D.C., neighborhood.
+He is with D Cash, who tells Addison they will be in touch.
+When Addison asks Kevin's parents if they have any information about why he was murdered, they say he had become secretive and show him a drug stash.
+The angered dad assaults Addison, suspecting that he is a drug dealer.

+Noel and D Cash call Addison to meet.
 Addison attempts to get Phoebe to leave her mother's house party, but she declines.
 Addison admits his feelings for her and leaves to meet Noel and D Cash.

-Noel and D Cash reveal that Kevin disrespected a powerful drug dealer at a nightclub several days before he was killed, and they agree to give Addison the name of a guy who was at the nightclub that night, as long as he makes a drug delivery to Chevy Chase (an affluent neighborhood they cannot get into).
+Noel and D Cash reveal that Kevin disrespected a powerful drug dealer at a nightclub several days before he was killed, and they agree to give Addison the name of a guy who was there that night, only if he makes a drug delivery to Chevy Chase (an affluent neighborhood they cannot get into).
 Addison delivers the drugs to a large mansion that belongs to Phoebe's friend Alex.
-After delivering the drugs, Addison receives the name of the man who was present at the nightclub, Mike Lorinner.
+Afterwards, he is given the name, Mike Lorinner.

-Addison calls Phoebe and tells her about Mike, and she implores Addison to call the police and let them handle the situation.
-Addison ignores her and arrives at Lorinner's house.
-Addison sets up a video camera to record the confrontation.
+Addison calls Phoebe to tell her about Mike, and she implores him to call the police and let them handle it.
+He ignores her and arrives at Lorinner's house, setting up a video camera to record the confrontation.
 When Lorinner opens the door, Addison questions him about the night at the club.
-He tells Addison to leave, but further presses him about how he found him.
-At the same time that Lorinner notices the red "record" light coming from the camera, Addison notices the same motorcycle that the shooter was reportedly riding.
+He tells Addison to leave, but presses him about how he found him.

+At the same time that Lorinner notices the red "record" light on the camera, Addison notices the same motorcycle that the shooter was reportedly riding.
 Lorinner holds Addison at gunpoint, and reveals that the drug dealer that Kevin disrespected was in fact D Cash.
-As the police arrive (presumably called by Phoebe), Addison rushes a momentarily distracted Lorinner, but Lorinner shoots him in the shoulder and runs off.
+As the police arrive (presumably called by Phoebe), Addison rushes a momentarily distracted Lorinner, who shoots him in the shoulder and runs off.

-In the hospital, Addison recovers from his wound and reconciles with Phoebe, and Addison learns that Lorinner, D Cash, and Noel were all arrested by police.
-Later, Addison and Phoebe attend Kevin's funeral.
-Addison is accepted into the University of Chicago, but he will be away from Phoebe, who is attending Yale.
-In their final meeting before leaving for college, Phoebe hands Addison a letter, which is revealed to be a list of train times between Chicago and New Haven.
+Phoebe visits the recovering Addison in the hospital, telling him Lorinner, D Cash, and Noel were all arrested by police.
+Later, they attend Kevin's funeral.
+Addison is accepted into the University of Chicago, while Phoebe will be attending Yale.
+In their final meeting before leaving for college, Phoebe hands Addison an envelope containing the train schedule between Chicago and New Haven.
 Addison returns home, where he joins his dad in watching old videos of Mrs. Schacht.